cm-s/personal-portfolio/portfolio_root/README.md

 - `cms_portfolio_dev` is the database used for development
 - `cms_portfolio_test` is the database used for testing

+# Use the > operator

 The database configuration assumes you have a user named "dev" for development and a user named "test" for testing.
 There are also two environment variables that refer to the development database password and the testing database password.
 You can set these to your passwords by ensuring you have the following lines in your `~/.bashrc` or equivalent profile.
 - `export development_db_password=PASSWORD`
 - `export testing_db_password=PASSWORD`

 PASSWORD being replaced by your password.
 Alternatively, you can simply alter the user and password fields in the `config/database.yml` file.
 ### Current Features